 let me show you a smoother road to piano mastery

-I was one of the worst pianists in the class when I started at the Conservatory.
+I was not one of the best pianists in the class when I started at the Conservatory.
 But I didn’t care because I was so happy to be finally spending all my time doing what I loved.
 Over the years I put everything I had my music – but I ran into a lot of roadblocks and frustrations along the way.
 Some were just bad luck, but some were completely avoidable – IF I had had the right knowledge.

 Let’s fast forward to now.
 I’m getting ready to play in Carnegie Hall in February 2014.
 I can play the way I dreamed of in my 20′s.
 One of my favorite things to do is help others avoid the potholes I fell into!